Think-and-Dev/rskswap-com/src/pages/docs/v2/02-core-concepts/04-oracles.md

 A few notes:

 - For a 10-minute TWAP, sample once every 10 minutes.
 For a 1-week TWAP, sample once every week.
-- For a simple TWAP, the cost of manipulation increases (approx. linear) with liquidity on Uniswap, as well as (approx. linear) with the length of time over which you average.
+- For a simple TWAP, the cost of manipulation increases (approx. linear) with liquidity on Rsk Swap, as well as (approx. linear) with the length of time over which you average.
 - Cost of an attack is relatively simple to estimate.
 Moving the price 5% on a 1-hour TWAP is approximately equal to the amount lost to arbitrage and fees for moving the price 5% every block for 1 hour.

-There are some nuances that are good to be aware of when using Uniswap V2 as an oracle, especially where manipulation resistance is concerned.
+There are some nuances that are good to be aware of when using Rsk Swap as an oracle, especially where manipulation resistance is concerned.
 The <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a> elaborates on some of them.
 Additional oracle-focused developer guides and documentation will be released soon.

-In the meantime, check out our [example implementation](https://github.com/Uniswap/uniswap-v2-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol) of a 24 hr TWAP Oracle built on Uniswap V2!
+In the meantime, check out our [example implementation](https://github.com/Think-and-Dev/rskswap-periphery/blob/master/contracts/examples/ExampleOracleSimple.sol) of a 24 hr TWAP Oracle built on Rsk Swap V2!

-In summary, Uniswap V2 introduces a 2 new variables in each pair, `price0CumulativeLast` and `price1CumulativeLast`, that store the prices of `token0` and `token1` respectively, multiplied by for how long they were observed (in seconds).
+In summary, Rsk Swap introduces a 2 new variables in each pair, `price0CumulativeLast` and `price1CumulativeLast`, that store the prices of `token0` and `token1` respectively, multiplied by for how long they were observed (in seconds).
 These variables are cumulative, meaning they are ever-increasing.
 They are updated with the first `swap`/`mint`/`burn` of each block.

 You can use these either of these new variables to compute an average price between 2 observations.
 To do so, take the difference (i.e. subtraction) of two observations, and divide by the time elapsed between them.
 This is the basis of building oracles on top of V2.